core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Secure Group Maintenance # {#chap-sec-group-maintenance}

-As part of group maintenance operations (see {{sec-group-maintenance}}), additional key management operations are required for an OSCORE group, also depending on the security requirements of the application (see {{chap-security-considerations-sec-mode}}).
+As part of group maintenance operations (see {{sec-group-maintenance}}), additional key management operations are required for an OSCORE group, also depending on the security requirements of the application (see {{chap-security-considerations-sec-mode-key-mgmt}}).
 Specifically:

 * Adding new members to a CoAP group or enabling new client-only endpoints to interact with that group require also that each of such members/endpoints join the corresponding OSCORE group.
-By doing so, they are securely provided with the necessary cryptographic material.
+When this happens, they are securely provided with the security material to use in that OSCORE group.

+   Applications may need backward security.
+That is, they may require that, after having joined an OSCORE group, a new group member cannot access messages exchanged in the group prior to its joining, even if it has recorded them.

-   In case backward security is needed, this also requires to first renew such material and distribute it to the current members/endpoints, before new ones are added and join the OSCORE group.
-This prevents the new group members to access secure group communications that occurred in the group before their joining.
+   In such a case, new security material to use in the OSCORE group has first to be generated and distributed to the current members of that group, before new endpoints are also provided with that new security material upon their joining.

 * Removing members from a CoAP group or stopping client-only endpoints from interacting with that group requires removing such members/endpoints from the corresponding OSCORE group.
-To this end, new cryptographic material is generated and securely distributed only to the remaining members/endpoints, together with the list of removed members/endpoints.
+To this end, new security material is generated and securely distributed only to the remaining members of the OSCORE group, together with the list of former members removed from that group.

-   This ensures that only the members/endpoints intended to remain are able to continue participating in secure group communication, while the evicted ones are not able to.
-Also, it ensures that the members/endpoints intended to remain are able to confidently assert the group membership of other sender nodes, when receiving protected messages in the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
+   This ensures forward security in the OSCORE group.
+That is, it ensures that only the members intended to remain in the OSCORE group are able to continue participating in the secure communications within that group, while the evicted ones are not able to after the distribution and installation of the new security material.

+   Also, this ensures that the members intended to remain in the OSCORE group are able to confidently assert the group membership of other sender nodes, when receiving protected messages in the OSCORE group after the distribution and installation of the new security material (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).

-The key management operations mentioned above are entrusted to the Group Manager responsible for the OSCORE group {{I-D.ietf-core-oscore-groupcomm}}, and it is RECOMMENDED to perform them according to the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+The key management operations mentioned above are entrusted to the Group Manager responsible for the OSCORE group {{I-D.ietf-core-oscore-groupcomm}}, and it is RECOMMENDED to perform them as defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 ## Proxy Security # {#chap-proxy-security}